forcedotcom/OhanaVoice/README.md

 ## Installation

 ### Amazon Echo
-Add Salesforce Skill (in development)
+Create Custom Skill (See AWS Documentation)

 ### Java
 * Install Ohana Voice Servlet to Heroku (or other host)